rid00z/FreshMvvm/README.md

 }
 ```

-The interface that’s returned from the register methods is IRegisterOptions.
+The interface that's returned from the register methods is IRegisterOptions.
 ```csharp
 public interface IRegisterOptions
 {